harplife/zettelkasten/opengl_code_guide.md

 	- **param** `GLint size` : specifies the number of components (between 1~4) per generic vertex attribute.
 For example, a 3D coordinate consists of 3 components.
 	- **param** `GLenum type` : specifies the data type of each component in the array, such as `GL_FLOAT`, `GL_INT`, and etc.
 	- **param** `GLboolean normalized` : specifies whether fixed-point data values should be normalized (`GL_TRUE`) or converted directly as fixed-point values (`GL_FALSE`) when they are accessed.
 	- **param** `GLsizei stride` : specifies the byte offset between consecutive generic vertex attributes.
-If set to `0`, the generic vertex attributes are understood to be tightly packed in the array.
+For example, a position attribute that contains X, Y, Z coordinate as float values would have a stride equal to `3 * sizeof(float)`.
 	- **param** `const GLvoid *pointer` : specifies a offset of the first component of the first generic vertex attribute in the array in the data store of the buffer currently bound to the `GL_ARRAY_BUFFER` target.
 	- When a generic vertex attribute array is specified, all of its arguments are saved as vertex array state, in addition to the current vertex array buffer object binding.
 	- The `index` should match the location specified in GLSL shader using the `lyaout (location = x)` qualifier.